How can I get Buoyancy Control!

 Another area to look at is how horizontal you are.
 My position is pretty much horizontal with my arms in front of me and this plays two roles; I don’t have to move to monitor my computers and it adds weight to the top of my COG.
 If I was to bring my upper body up, it would also cause more friction against my body when moving forward.
 To demonstrate the effect, simply put your hand outside your car window when moving and hold it horizontal.
 It would be streamlined but if you increase the angle, your hand would be pushed upwards.

 Try to practice swimming in a skydiver position where your shoulders are inline with your hips and your back slightly arched.
 Once you start to get into this position you will soon realise which part of your COG you need to adjust.

-Weight belt or integrated??
-“Maybe Both”!!
-The best way to adjust is to have smaller weights making up your total weight, 1kg or 2kg at maximum.
+Weight belt or integrated system?
+Maybe Both!
+The best way to adjust is to have smaller weights making up your total weight at 1kg or 2kg maximum.
 There are many options for weights and it will be different for everyone.
-Some options are; harness system, integrated weight pouches, weight belt, tank weights, BCD trim weight pockets, ankle weights, and clipped weights.
+Some options are; harness system, integrated weight pouches, weight belt, tank weights, BCD trim weight pockets, ankle weights and clipped weights.